Pakistani cuisine: Main courses

 In Pakistan, main courses are usually served with wheat bread (either roti or naan) or rice.
 Salad is generally taken as a side dish with the main course, rather than as an appetizer beforehand.
-Assorted fresh fruit or sometimes desserts are consumed at the end of a meal.

 Meat plays a much more dominant role in Pakistani food, compared to other South Asian cuisines.
 According to a 2003 report, an average Pakistani consumed three times more meat than an average Indian.
 Of all the meats, the most popular are goat, lamb and mutton, beef and chicken, which are particularly sought after as the meats of choice for kebab dishes or the classic beef shank dish nihari.
 Seafood is generally not consumed in large amounts, though it is very popular in the coastal areas of Sindh and the Makran coast of Balochistan and was a dominant element of the cuisine of the former East Pakistan (now Bangladesh).

 Dishes, with or without meat, combined with local vegetables, such as bitter gourd, cauliflower, eggplant, okra, cabbage, potatoes, rutabaga, saag, and chili peppers are most common and cooked for everyday consumption.
 A typical example is aloo gosht (literally "potatoes and meat"), a homestyle recipe consisting of a spiced meat and potato stew, prepared in many households.
 Korma is a classic dish of Mughlai origin made of either chicken or mutton, typically eaten with naan or other bread, and is very popular in Pakistan.